+Number of Shares

+Beneficially Percent of

-Number of Shares Name and Address of Beneficial Owner Beneficially Owned Percent of Class T. Rowe Price Associates, Inc. 79,440,338 (1) 11.5% FMR LLC 39,633,681 (2) 5.8%
+Name and Address of Beneficial Owner Owned Class

+T. Rowe Price Associates, Inc. 39,720,169 (1) 11.5%

+FMR LLC 19,816,840 (2) 5.8%

-(1) The amount shown and the following information is derived from a Schedule 13G filed February 11, 2016 by T. Rowe Price Associates, Inc. ("Price Associates"), which sets forth Price Associates' beneficial ownership as of December 31, 2015.
-According to the Schedule 13G, Price Associates has sole voting power over 26,097,139 shares and sole dispositive power over 79,423,338 shares.
+- (1) The amount shown and the following information is derived from a Schedule 13G filed February 11, 2016 by T. Rowe Price Associates, Inc. ("Price Associates"), which sets forth Price Associates' beneficial ownership as of December 31, 2015.
+According to the Schedule 13G, Price Associates has sole voting power over 26,097,139 shares of Danaher common stock and sole dispositive power over 79,423,338 shares of Danaher common stock.
 These shares are owned by various individual and institutional investors for which Price Associates serves as an investment adviser with power to direct investments and/or sole power to vote the securities.
 For purposes of the reporting requirements of the Securities Exchange Act of 1934, as amended ("Securities Exchange Act"), Price Associates is deemed to be a beneficial owner of such securities; however, Price Associates expressly disclaims that it is, in fact, the beneficial owner of such securities.
-The address of Price Associates is 100 E. Pratt Street, Baltimore, Maryland 21202.

-(2) The amount shown and the following information is derived from a Schedule 13G filed February 12, 2016 by FMR LLC and Abigail P. Johnson, which sets forth their respective beneficial ownership as of December 31, 2015.
-According to the Schedule 13G, FMR LLC has sole voting power over 4,075,334 shares and FMR LLC and Abigail P. Johnson have sole dispositive power over 39,633,681 shares.
+The address of Price Associates is 100 E. Pratt Street, Baltimore, Maryland 21202. - (2) The amount shown and the following information is derived from a Schedule 13G filed February 12, 2016 by FMR LLC and Abigail P. Johnson, which sets forth their respective beneficial ownership as of December 31, 2015.
+According to the Schedule 13G, FMR LLC has sole voting power over 4,075,334 shares of Danaher common stock and FMR LLC and Abigail P. Johnson have sole dispositive power over 39,633,681 shares of Danaher common stock.
 The address of FMR LLC is 245 Summer Street, Boston, Massachusetts 02210.